 What would mashed cauliflower be delicious with?
 It would make a great side for our New York Strip Steak with Mushroom Gravy and Caramelized Onionsor Slow Cooker Balsamic Chicken.

-- 1/4 cup skim or reduced fat milk, unsweetened nondairy milk, or 1/4 cup of the cooking liquid
+- 1/4 cup milk skim or reduced-fat; substitute with unsweetened non-dairy milk or 1/4 cup of the cooking liquid

 - 1 tablespoon extra virgin olive oil